 - 1. Attach a console to the service port as described in "Attaching an ASCII Terminal" on page 3-3. - 2.
 Force a reboot by unplugging and plugging the power cord, or by typing reload at the OPCON () prompt or reboot at the SVC> prompt. - 3.
 The IBM 2212 will begin its boot process.
-When the message <ress CTRL-C to access menus>> is displayed, press Ctrl-C on the terminal keyboard to stop the boot process.
+When the message <<Press CTRL-C to access menus>> is displayed, press Ctrl-C on the terminal keyboard to stop the boot process.
 The Bootstrap Menu should appear.
 If the Bootstrap Menu does not appear: - a.
 Make sure your console is connected to the serial port on the IBM 2212. - b.
-Unplug and plug the power cord again.

-Note: Make sure the screen size for your terminal emulation software is set to 80 columns by 24 rows.
+Unplug and plug the power cord again. - Note: Make sure the screen size for your terminal emulation software is set to 80 columns by 24 rows.

-From the Bootstrap Main Menu (as shown in Figure 4-1), you can choose from several services.
-To make your selection, type in the number of your choice.
+From the Bootstrap Main Menu (as shown in Figure 4-1 and Figure 4-2 on page 4-2), you can select from several services.
+To make your selection, type the number of your choice.
 The following sections explain these services and provide instructions for using the associated panels:

-- "Using the Bootstrap Utilities" on page 4-2.
+- "Using the Bootstrap Utilities" on page 4-3.

 - "Selecting the Boot Mode" on page 4-6.

 - "Selecting POST Mode" on page 4-7.

 - "Issuing a Reset" on page 4-8.

-'''

-2212 System Bootloader

-Version 1.0

-(C) Copyright IBM Corporation, 1998 All Rights Reserved.

-Bootstrap Main Menu
+2212 System Bootloader Version 1.0 (C) Copyright IBM Corporation, 1998 All Rights Reserved.
+Bootstrap Main Menu Select one: 1.
+Bootstrap Utilities 2.
+Select Boot Mode 3.
+Select POST Mode 9.
+Issue Reset Enter option:

-Select one:

-1. Bootstrap Utilities

-2. Select Boot Mode

-3. Select POST Mode

-9. Issue Reset